gludhayasurya/ProductApp/README.md

 Laravel Framework: Provides the foundation for the application, including routing, ORM, and authentication.
 Blade Templating Engine: Allows for the creation of dynamic views using Laravel's Blade syntax.
-MySQL Database: Used for storing Todo items and their details.
+MySQL Database: Used for storing product items and their details.
 Logging: Used for log the datas like checking incoming requests and actions and passed parameters.
 Mail: Sending mails for every new task created.
 Model: Interact with our database and tables.